Sulfate

-The sulfate or sulphate ion is a polyatomic anion with the empirical formula SO4^{2-}.
+The sulfate or sulphate ion is a polyatomic anion with the empirical formula SO_{4}(2-).
 Salts, acid derivatives, and peroxides of sulfate are widely used in industry.
 Sulfates occur widely in everyday life.
 Sulfates are salts of sulfuric acid and many are prepared from that acid.

 Spelling

 "Sulfate" is the spelling recommended by IUPAC, but "sulphate" is traditionally used in British English.

 Structure

 The sulfate anion consists of a central sulfur atom surrounded by four equivalent oxygen atoms in a tetrahedral arrangement.
 The symmetry of the isolated anion is the same as that of methane.
 The sulfur atom is in the +6 oxidation state while the four oxygen atoms are each in the −2 state.
-The sulfate ion carries an overall charge of −2 and it is the conjugate base of the bisulfate (or hydrogensulfate) ion, HSO4^{-}, which is in turn the conjugate base of H2SO4, sulfuric acid.
+The sulfate ion carries an overall charge of −2 and it is the conjugate base of the bisulfate (or hydrogensulfate) ion, HSO_{4}-, which is in turn the conjugate base of H2SO4, sulfuric acid.
 Organic sulfate esters, such as dimethyl sulfate, are covalent compounds and esters of sulfuric acid.
 The tetrahedral molecular geometry of the sulfate ion is as predicted by VSEPR theory.